 Our residents love to watch the wildlife in the garden – we have birdfeeders and bug hotels.
 There’s a summerhouse and wind chimes in our sensory garden.

-Theresa Ward is the registered manager of Victory Care Home in Chatham.
+Theresa Ward is the Registered Manager of Victory Care Home in Chatham (pictured below with Deputy Manager Richard Isaacs).

 We have a really strong team here at Victory.
 There’s a mixture of ages, and some of us have been here decades!
 It’s a nice balance.